Description

 Fast dithered layers

 The dithered material is the composition of two meshes with the top layer implemented as dither translucent.
-That combination allows using the slow translucent materials only where it is needed and increases quality of lighting and reflections with low cost by using the opaque material over the translucent.
+That combination allows using the slow translucent materials only where it is needed and increases the quality of lighting and reflections at low cost by using the opaque material over the translucent.

-• The bottom mesh layer uses layer translucent material that is covered by the top layer using a dithered transition.
+• The bottom mesh layer uses a layer of translucent material that is covered by the top layer using a dithered transition.

 It’s good practice to use bottom translucent layer only where it is needed and cut invisible parts of this mesh to increase a performance by lowering the geometry overdraw.